 - You will receive a confirmation email granting you access to VIC, the automated video web platform.

-- Starting April 23 you will use this platform to enter your name, and double check your email entry, upload your resume and you will be prompted to start recording your answers to the same 3 introductory questions found at the bottom of each job description.
+- You will use this platform to enter your name, and double check your email entry, upload your resume and you will be prompted to start recording your answers to the same 3 introductory questions found at the bottom of each job description.

 - Give yourself enough time to record your answers.
 Note that you will have up to three retakes for each question, and can then choose which recordings to submit.

 - The employer(s) will review your submission, and if you are selected to move forward, you will be invited by email to attend a live, 15-minute video meeting on the event date.

 - Job seeker registration deadline – June 8

 - Job seeker video submission deadline – June 9